 It does this so well, it can bind up to 1000 times its weight in water.
 Can you image how much moisture that is?

 All that moisture makes your skin very happy.
-It plumps it up so that wrinkles look smaller.
+It plumps it up, so that wrinkles look smaller.
 It smoothes out its texture and makes it soft to the touch.
 It makes it glow as if lit-from-within.

 I need to say a few words about Isopropyl Palmitate, a little known ingredient that makes your skin soft and smooth.

 If you’ve been around for a while, you know I’ve always avoided it like the plague.
 It’s not toxic or anything.
-But it’s comedogenic.
+But, it’s comedogenic.

-Back when my skin was on the oilier side, using a cream with a high concentration of Isopropyl Palmitate like Perricone MD Cold Plasma+ Face world have invited pimples to party on my face.
+Back when my skin was on the oilier side, using a cream with a high concentration of Isopropyl Palmitate like Perricone MD Cold Plasma+ Face woUld have invited pimples to party on my face.

-But since I’ve moved to London two years ago, my skin has changed.
+But, since I’ve moved to London two years ago, my skin has changed.
 I still get a little shine and a few blackheads on my nose and chin, but the rest of the face has gotten drier.